Point Last Seen

 Point Last Seen is an American television film that originally aired on November 24, 1998.
 Linda Hamilton, Kevin Kilner and Sam Hennings star in the film.
 The film is based on the book Point Last Seen: A Woman Tracker's Story by Hannah Nyala.

 Plot

-A woman feels abandoned by the justice system when her aggressive husband kidnaps their two children.
+Rachel Harrison feels abandoned by the justice system when her aggressive husband Kevin kidnaps their two children Jon and Ruthie.
 Embittered, she withdraws into the desert, where she becomes a tracker for missing people.
-When a woman's daughter disappears, she is again confronted with her own emotions.
+When Mrs. Ellis' daughter Mandy disappears, Rachel is again confronted with her own emotions.